Oirase Gorge: Japan’s Best Waterfalls & River Walk

 Imagine you are a dwarf (maybe as small as a bird).
 Seeing the mossed stones with some having plants growing on top, you will definitely mistake some of those stones for islands in the big ocean!

-The area is therefore called Kujuku Shima, which means 99 islands.
+The area is therefore called Kujuku Shima, which translates to “99 islands.”

-Kumoi Falls was formed by the continuous water erosion of the riverbed.
-But because of the different hardness of the stratum, instead of a 1-step waterfall, we have a 3-tiered 20-meter tall waterfall to enjoy!
+Kumoi Falls was formed through the continuous erosion of the riverbed by water.
+However, due to the varying hardness of the stratum, instead of a one-step waterfall, we have a three-tiered, 20-meter-tall waterfall to enjoy!

 Kumoi Falls Oirase Gorge Aomori Japan